yangdanny97/chocopy-python-compiler/README.md

 ## Requires:
 - Python 3.6 - 3.8
-- [Krakatau JVM Assembler](https://github.com/Storyyeller/Krakatau) (only if you want to use the JVM backend)
+- [Krakatau assembler](https://github.com/Storyyeller/Krakatau) (only if you want to use the JVM backend)

 ## Usage